ImReaper10/Resume_AnalyzerTm6/README.md

 ![Suggestions Page 2](/docs/images/suggestions2.png)

-8. On the fit score page you can download a PDF of **all** the analysis results, this is what that PDF could look like:
+8. On the fit score page you can download a PDF of **all** the analysis results, this is what that PDF should look like:

 ![PDF Example](/docs/images/pdfexample.png)